 I apologize for disappearing for over a month with pretty much no explanation.
-If you follow me on Instagram or Snapchat, however, you would have quickly realized there is, in fact, a legitimate explanation: after graduating from my MBA program in mid-May, I packed up and ran away to the land of koalas and kangaroos and bleached surfer dudes (and also Thailand) for a month.
+If you follow me on Instagram, however, you would have quickly realized there is, in fact, a legitimate explanation: after graduating from my MBA program in mid-May, I went on a solo trip to the land of koalas and kangaroos and beaches (and then Thailand) for a month.
 In the whirlwind of planning and packing before the trip, I didn’t manage to update the blog…but I’m about to make up for it in the form of major trip recap posts!

 I actually didn’t set out with the intention of a solo trip but when plans suddenly didn’t line up with a friend I was hoping to travel with, I booked my tickets anyway since this was really my last chance to do some significant travel before starting work.

-Suffice it to say I have major heart eyes for Australia, and I’m just bursting to share my experiences because I think it’s just an amazing country and travel opportunity for anyone interested.
-So if you hate travel posts, just ignore me; we’ll be back to (ir)regularly scheduled food posts soon!
+Suffice it to say I have major heart eyes for Australia, and I’m bursting to share my experiences because I think it’s just an amazing country and travel opportunity.
+I’ll be back to food posts soon!